67: No Such Thing As The Hoo-Hah Monologues

 So marvellous used to be a lot stronger.
 It used to mean something that caused wonder.

-So it was a lot stronger than that.
-Or marvelous, yeah, exactly.
+So it was a lot stronger than marvelous.
+Or marvel, I guess.

 Civil war between the words.
-Wonderful used to mean marvellous, doesn't it?
-Causing marvel.
+Wonderful used to mean marvellous, it calls you marvel.

 So this all comes from a thing called the Spoken British National Corpus of 2014, and that's done by Cambridge University Press and Lancaster University.